my-language-skills/all-in-one-metadata/docs/documentation-2.md

 ![properties group](images/site_editing_type_properties_extended.png)

 **Clear:** allow to clear all the fiels for a specific Property.
-Useful if we did clone to all the posts and later we do not whant to show any more such data and we whan to have an empty field.
+Useful if we did clone to all the posts and later we do not whant to show any more such data and we whant to have an empty field.

-**Disable:**  allo to
+**Disable:**  allo to disable the selected property from the post level.
+Note that this will just disable the property NOT the schema type or the active post level.

 #### Specific metadata
 Offer other types of specific Metadata vocabularies